calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 ### Career

-After nearly six years of university and internships I feel that I've mastered the technique of excelling in these domains.
-I'm now entering into a whole new world that is full-time work.
+After nearly six years of university and internships I feel that I've learned how to excel in these domains.
+I'm now entering into a whole new world of full-time work.
 I'm going to need to learn a lot of new skills and lessons to start mastering this domain.

 {{< begin_task_list >}}

 - [ ] Find and maintain a sustainable work-life balance.
 - [ ] Actively seek 1-1's to learn and build relationships with teammates.
 - [ ] Write a blog post in January detailing my plan and goals for my new job more thoroughly.
-- [ ] Start building a professional network in Edmonton.
+- [ ] Stretch goal: Start building a professional network in Edmonton.
 - [ ] Stretch goal: Go to 2+ technical conferences.

 ### Finances

 Thanks to hard work, networking, and some luck I've found myself in a position where I'm going to be making more money than I'm used to.
 Given this opportunity I want to take maximum advantage of it and save as much as I can.
-Savings now are going to compound a lot more than savings I invest when I'm older.
+Savings now are going to compound a lot more than savings I accrue when I'm older.
 Not to mention the fact that I'm single and have no dependents which provides me with lots of flexibility in how I spend my money.

 So given this sudden increase in income and desire to save a large percentage of it, I have decided I need to strap some training wheels on for the year.
 In other words I've decided that I need to start monthly budgeting again.
 My hope is the monthly budget will allow me to save significantly while also spending my money on fun things guilt free.